Ladies and gentlemen,

 industrial revolution.
 Garner, Inc., an American research and advisory firm, therefore,

 has compared the Big Data to ‘the 21st century oil’.
 In the information age, the Big Data

 is likely to have the role of a lubricant which boosts the relevant industry.

 Advanced countries are mostly trying to make the best of the Big Data even in the healthcare

 industry.
 New drug development is no exception.
 The Big Data is now in the spotlight for an

-genetic Big Data, for example, can find a patient suitable for clinical testing from the beginning
+The genetic Big Data, for example, can find a patient suitable for clinical testing from the

 This is why we have decided to use today’s forum theme of ‘New Drug Development Using

-using the Big Data in the new drug development.
-Also we’ll take a close look at how much the
+are using the Big Data in the new drug development.
+Also we’ll take a close look at how

 Jeon, Jae Ho